Serendip is an independent site partnering with faculty at multiple colleges and universities around the world. Happy exploring!

 Food web with plants and animals

-To begin this hands-on, minds-on activity, students view a video about ecosystem changes that resulted when wolves were reintroduced to Yellowstone.
-Then, students learn about food chains and food webs, and they construct and analyze a food web for Yellowstone National Park.
-Students use what they have learned to understand trophic cascades caused by the return of wolves to Yellowstone.
+To begin this hands-on, minds-on activity, students view a video about ecosystem changes that resulted when wolves were eliminated from Yellowstone National Park and later returned to Yellowstone.
+Then, students learn about food chains and food webs, and they construct and analyze a food web for Yellowstone.
+Students use what they have learned to understand a trophic cascade caused by the elimination of wolves from Yellowstone.

 Next, students learn that the biosphere requires a continuous inflow of energy, but does not need an inflow of carbon atoms.
-To understand why, students analyze how the carbon cycle and energy flow through ecosystems result from photosynthesis, biosynthesis, cellular respiration, and the trophic relationships in food webs.
+To understand why, students apply fundamental principles of physics to photosynthesis, biosynthesis, and cellular respiration, the processes which result in carbon cycles and energy flow through ecosystems.

 How do muscles get the energy they need for athletic activity?